 Days and hours

 Is the school on a Japanese or American schedule?
-American.
-They are closed on weekends, American holidays, and the Kadena American Preschool Graduation day.
+They follow the American schedule, closed on weekends and American holidays.

 What are the registration fees?
 None

 Are any discounts offered for referrals, siblings, volunteering, working there, etc.?
-Yes, there is a discount of 50% for siblings.
+There is a 30 % sibling discount.

 Is there a late-pickup fee?
-Yes, after 30 minutes it is $4, after 1 hour it is $8
+Yes, after 15 minutes it is $3.

 Parent Involvement and Interaction

 Does the school encourage spontaneous visits from parents?
-Yes, but is preferred to contact prior to visit so as to not interrupt teaching
+Yes

 Classroom Structure and Size